Interpretations of quantum mechanics: Ensemble interpretation

 The most prominent current advocate of the ensemble interpretation is Leslie E. Ballentine, professor at Simon Fraser University, author of the text book Quantum Mechanics, A Modern Development.

 De Broglie–Bohm theory

 The de Broglie–Bohm theory of quantum mechanics (also known as the pilot wave theory) is a theory by Louis de Broglie and extended later by David Bohm to include measurements.
 Particles, which always have positions, are guided by the wavefunction.
 The wavefunction evolves according to the Schrödinger wave equation, and the wavefunction never collapses.
 The theory takes place in a single spacetime, is non-local, and is deterministic.
 The simultaneous determination of a particle's position and velocity is subject to the usual uncertainty principle constraint.
-The theory is considered to be a hidden-variable theory, and by embracing non-locality it satisfies Bell's inequality.
+The theory is considered to be a hidden-variable theory, and by embracing non-locality it reproduces the quantum-mechanical violation of Bell's inequality.
 The measurement problem is resolved, since the particles have definite positions at all times.
 Collapse is explained as phenomenological.
+In quantum equilibrium the theory makes the same predictions as standard quantum mechanics, so that experiments do not distinguish it from indeterministic interpretations.